 Primitive Methods For Food Storage

 Smoking meat is an effective method of food storage dating back thousands of years.
 It’s a primitive — yet highly reliable — method for preserving meat to last several months.
 Primitive man had time to develop the skill, but really it’s not that difficult.
 It’s going to call for fire, wood, and either a cave, or hole in the ground, metal container, or small shack (smokehouse).
-A barrel (or even an old fridge — that doesn’t contain toxic parts, be sure to read up on this before using just any refrigerator) can be used as a “smoker”.All you need is a means to fill the barrel or refrigerator or whatever you use or build with a constant supply of smoke from a small fire or even simply smoldering coals.
+A barrel (or even an old fridge — that doesn’t contain toxic parts, be sure to read up on this before using just any refrigerator) can be used as a “smoker”.All you need is a means to fill the barrel or refrigerator or whatever you use or build with a constant supply of smoke from a small fire (learn how to make a fire here) or even simply smoldering coals.
 You’ll first hang meat up inside whatever you use as a smoker, and you can do that using string, or on a metal rack such as from an oven or BBQ, or other creative means to hang the meat (such as a metal clothes hanger).